1. Home

 NordVPN is the best overall VPN currently available, and it works extremely well to restore access to the free and open Internet to anyone stuck behind the Great Firewall of China.
 This is possible largely due to NordVPN’s unique NordLynx protocol, an offshoot of the cutting-edge WireGuard tunneling method.
 This anonymizes your connection, confounding China’s DNS poisoning and keyword blacklists since they can’t surveil your requests.

-Once you’re through, you’ll find NordVPN offers connections to the entire world’s Internet, with 5,500+ servers in 59 countries.
+Once you’re through, you’ll find NordVPN offers connections to the entire world’s Internet, with 8200+ servers in over 165 global locations.
 Good performance across the network offers reliably fast and buffer-free streams, plus secure access to foreign news sites and social media.

 Read our full NordVPN review.